 Sometimes accounts are automatically marked for [manual] approval to prevent spammers from signing up.
 This is often the case when you sign up via Tor or a VPN, for example, because unfortunately spammers like to abuse Tor.
 In case your account gets marked for approval, you will be able to start using it within 48 hours after registration once it has been approved.

 They claim that your account will automatically be approved within 48 hours after registration.
 However, if your account has not been approved after 48 hours, Tutanota recommends you contact Support and give them the email address you are trying to register.

-I ran into a problem with this system while working on this review.
+I ran into a problem with this system while working on the first edition of this review.
 After waiting four days, I contacted Support about the problem, and someone got back to me within minutes.
 However, the account was not approved until the 5th day.
 Not ideal.